Weeks-UNC/2025_Veenbaas/Frag-MaP/protocol/Frag-MaP_protocol.md

     * Start post-run wash

 2. Reboot computer and clear disk space
-    * Make sure D:drive has at least 100 GB free
+    * Make drive has at least 100 GB free
-    * If not, delete the oldest run from /Illumina-output/
     * Shut-down windows through the start menu
     * Once complete, shut off power to the device for 30 seconds
     * Turn on power switch, device will reboot